Use of nigger in proper names: Australia

 The term "nigger" has historically been used in several Australian place names, especially in Queensland.

-In 2003, two creeks in Wondecla, Queensland, previously known as Nigger Creek and North Nigger Creek, were renamed to Wondecla Creek and North Wondelca Creek respectively.
+In 2003, two creeks in Wondecla, Queensland, previously known as Nigger Creek and North Nigger Creek, were renamed to Wondecla Creek and North Wondecla Creek respectively.
 This was met with opposition from a local council, which defended the use as a testimony to the region's history.
 Similarly (although decades earlier), a local school, opened as Nigger Creek Provisional School in 1883, was renamed Nigger Creek State School in 1909 and then Wondecla State School in 1922.
 The school closed in 1958.

 In 2017, several place names in Queensland such as the island of Nigger Head (which is currently unnamed), were changed due to their use of terms such as "nigger".

 There is a creek in Northern Territory formerly named "Nigger Creek".
 The Northern Territory Place Names Register is in the process of renaming the creek.

-More recently, the Tasmanian Government controversially printed new maps showing a rock named "Niggerhead Rock".
+In 2022 the Tasmanian Government controversially printed new maps showing a rock named "Niggerhead Rock".
 "Niggerhead Rock", along with "Suicide Bay", "Victory Hill" and several other places, have been renamed with Tasmanian Aboriginal names.
 The new names are Karanutung, Luwuka and Timuk, respectively.

 Canada

 At Penticton, British Columbia, "Niggertoe Mountain" was renamed Mount Nkwala.
 The place-name derived from a 1908 Christmas story about three black men who died in a blizzard; the next day, the bodies of two were found at the foot of the mountain.
 John Ware, an influential cowboy in early Alberta, has several features named after him, including "Nigger John Ridge", which is now John Ware Ridge.

+In 2015, the Commission de toponymie du Québec ordered name changes for 11 places in the province that contained variations of the word, including Nigger Rapids, a site on the Gatineau River named for a Black couple who drowned there in the early 1900s.

 Finland

 An island in North Karelia named Neekerisaari (lit.
 'Nigger Island') had its name removed in 2020.
 It is now known as Seppänen (island)|Seppänen.

+A neighborhood in Vaasa called Neekerikylä - so named because the houses were first painted with black tar paint before white paint was available - had its name changed to Aalto-puisto, because most inhabitants found the name problematic.